aws/aws-iot-device-sdk-java-v2/documents/MQTT5_Userguide.md

 _________

-The Unsubscribe operation takes a description of the UNSUBSCRIBE packet you wish to send and returns a promise that resolves successfully with the corresponding UNSUBACK returned by the broker; the promise is rejected with an error if anything goes wrong before the UNSUBACK is received.
+The [unsubscribe](https://awslabs.github.io/aws-crt-java/software/amazon/awssdk/crt/mqtt5/Mqtt5Client.html#unsubscribe(software.amazon.awssdk.crt.mqtt5.packets.UnsubscribePacket)) operation takes a description of the [UnsubscribePacket](https://awslabs.github.io/aws-crt-java/software/amazon/awssdk/crt/mqtt5/packets/UnsubscribePacket.html) you wish to send and returns a promise that resolves successfully with the corresponding [UnsubAckPacket](https://awslabs.github.io/aws-crt-java/software/amazon/awssdk/crt/mqtt5/packets/UnsubAckPacket.html) returned by the broker; the promise is rejected with an error if anything goes wrong before the [UnsubAckPacket](https://awslabs.github.io/aws-crt-java/software/amazon/awssdk/crt/mqtt5/packets/UnsubAckPacket.html) is received.
-You should always check the reason codes of a UNSUBACK completion to determine if the unsubscription operation actually succeeded.
+You should always check the reason codes of a [UnsubAckPacket](https://awslabs.github.io/aws-crt-java/software/amazon/awssdk/crt/mqtt5/packets/UnsubAckPacket.html) completion to determine if the unsubscribe operation actually succeeded.

 The MQTT5 client can unsubscribe from one or more topics using the following: